ByteSizedMarius/rewerse-engineering/readme.md

 # rewerse engineering

 > [!CAUTION]
 > The certificates required for this repository are not included.
 You need to extract them from the APK.
+An extraction-script for windows can be found in the [docs](./docs) directory.

 Current supported APK version: 3.18.5 (as of 27.05.24)